BenjaminPlanterose/UMtools/README.md

     473 + 25*2 + 40 + 848 + 46,289 * 2 + 89,187 * 2 + 350,036 = 622,399 probes

+Also, during the manufacture, beads are pooled in equal ratio and then deposited on the array.
+As a result, the exact number of copies of each beadType is not controlled (varies from chip to chip).
+To assign the correspondence between microwells and bead types, decoding is required.
+This is done during manufacture via consecutive hybridizations with other sets of probes that target the address, a 23 nucleotide-long oligonucleotide handle (address) that links the bead to the probe in the form of a DMAP file (Nakabayashi 2017).

 ## The 450K protocol

-As a summary of the previous section, probes (50 nt) are tethered on the surface of each bead type (622,399 in total), connected via the address (23 nt).
-A random number for each bead type self-assemble on random micro-wells of the microarray.
-Decoding is performed to assign a bead type to each microwell, via consecutive hybridizations.
-Concerning CpG methylation detection, for the Infinium type-I assay, two bead types are required while for Infinium type-II assay, only a single bead type is required.

-With a working microarray with known mapping between bead types and positions (in the shape of a DMAP file), the preparation of samples goes as follows:
+The protocol to process samples goes as follows:

   * Genomic DNA extraction.